ElrikGroupCo/docs-flightsayer/README.md

 # Flightsayer API

-This is the documetation for Flightsayer's REST APIs.
+This is the documentation for Flightsayer's REST APIs.

 ## The flight status API documentation is [here](flight_status.md) ##